 Patmos – The Island of Revelation

 While the historical narrative of Bible starts with the journey of Abraham from Ur to the Promised Land of Canaan, it finishes with the apocalyptic visions of St John in Patmos.
-The Cave of the Apocalypse commemorates the site where Saint John composed two of the most sacred Christian works, his Gospel and the Revelations.
+The Cave of the Apocalypse commemorates the site where Saint John composed one of the most sacred Christian works, the Revelations.
 The Monastery of Saint Ioannis Theologos and the Cave of the Apocalypse, together with the associated medieval settlement of Chóra, constitute an exceptional example of a traditional Greek Orthodox pilgrimage centre of outstanding architectural interest.

 St Paul’s Route

 Apostle Paul constitutes a remarkable personality for the Christian religion, although he never belonged to Jesus’ 12 Disciples.
 He spread the word of Christianity more than anybody else and for this reason he was named “Equal-to-the-Apostles” and “Apostle of the Nations”.
 His journey in Greece is a route that can touch not only the believers but also anyone who loves history.
 Neapolis (today named as Kavala) was the first place that St Paul stepped, while Philippi was the first place in Europe where Christianity was preached and the first convert (St Lydia) was baptized.
 St Paul passed from Amphipolis and Apollonia on his way to Thessaloniki, where he also preached.
 He continued to Veria, Athens and Corinth.